050-000-203 Apigenin

 Apigenin Safety Tips

 Handling of Apigenin should only be performed by personnel trained and familiar with the handling of potent active pharmaceutical ingredients.
-Moderate to severe irritant to the skin and eyes.
+Avoid severe irritants to the skin and eyes.

 Benefits of Apigenin